 Backpacking to the mountains for the very first time can be daunting if you have no idea what to do and bring during the trip.
 Make sure to do enough research and plan your trip thoroughly with your buddies to make the most out of the one-of-a-kind high-altitude hiking experience.

 Hafiz Umer Ali Zaib is the Social Media Specialist at Luxury Tours, a leading provider of tours, cruises, and safaris across the UAE.
-The company’s top offerings include the Dubai Desert Evening Safari, City Tours, Dhow Cruises, Mountain Tours, Limousine Service, Discounted Tickets for theme parks, and a variety of many other excursions.
+The company’s top offerings include the Dubai Desert Evening Safari, City Tours, Dhow Cruises, Mountain Tours, Limousine Service, Discounted Tickets for theme parks, and a variety of other excursions.

 You too can become a guest blogger on The Travel Bunny.
 Just submit a free guest post.